-Like we did with our AdaptiveSEO™ strategy, we're going to give you a sneak-peek at the components of our social selling strategy.
+Like we did with our AdaptiveSEO™ strategy, we will give you a sneak peek at the components of our social selling strategy.
 As you follow along with what we do, try to complete the steps for yourself - that way, you'll begin to devise your social selling strategy without even realizing it!

 We've been harping on it all month, but the fact remains that you can't sell anything without a customer.
 People have different motivations for buying products and services - they need it, they want it, it saves them time, it does something they can't do - so the sooner you understand that not all of your customers are the same, the more successful you'll become.
 Because at the end of the day, you're not just selling to one kind of customer, you're selling to little groups of people that are tied together by their persona.

 So how do you go about creating personas?
-Consider things like gender, age, the reasons people are interested in you, occupation, income and anything else you think might help define a group of your customers.
-For us in digital marketing, it's occupation (owner vs. employee), company size (revenue), whether or not the interested party is a decision maker, how much time they have and campaign budgets.
+Consider things like gender, age, the reasons people are interested in you, occupation, income, and anything else you think might help define a group of your customers.
+For us in digital marketing, it's the occupation (owner vs. employee), company size (revenue), whether or not the interested party is a decision-maker, how much time they have, and campaign budgets.
 We know that communicating with a small business on the same frequency as a large corporation doesn't make sense, which is exactly why we've created the following personas:

-Monica the Marketing Manager - Monica is a marketing manager in a medium-sized company but her core team is fairly small.
-She often needs to outsource some of the team's digital marketing responsibilities and is very open to collaborating with other teams.
+Monica the Marketing Manager - Monica is a marketing manager in a medium-sized company but her core team is pretty small.
+She often needs to outsource some of the team's digital marketing responsibilities and is very open to collaborating with other groups.

 Find Potential Customers

-Followerwonk is a great tool, but Twitter's advanced search works too if you need something that's free.
+Followerwonk is a great tool, but Twitter's advanced search works if you need something free.
 The screenshot shows an extremely simple Twitter bio search conducted in Followerwonk.
-As you can see, our search was for "marketing managers" in "Toronto" and the results are a goldmine.
-With just one search, we can now formulate a plan to connect with marketing managers at GoodLife Fitness, Expedia.ca and a big insurance company, to name a few who are perfect matches for our Monica the Marketing Manager persona.
+As you can see, our search was for "marketing managers" in "Toronto," and the results are a goldmine.
+With just one search, we can now formulate a plan to connect with marketing managers at GoodLife Fitness, Expedia, and a big insurance company, to name a few who are perfect matches for our Monica the Marketing Manager persona.

 This exercise can be executed for all major social networks with both free and paid tools.
 If you aren't doing this, you aren't even trying.
 Go out and find those customers and start gathering information that's vital to the next step in the process.